hellraiser7/Algorithms/README.md

    - For each element in the input, and for each char in each str, calculate the frequency of each char
    - then append into defaultdict with the tuple as key.
 If keys are same (anagrams), the values will get clubbed into an array
    - Time: O(26mn) = O(mn) since 26 is constant | Space: O(26) only a list for alphabet frequency counting is needed
+   - For e.g: string 'abe'  will have the countArray = [1,1,0,0,1,0,0 ...
+0] 26 values.
+It keeps count of frequency of each char in its respective position.
+1st pos for a, 26th pos for z